 caught with or using them.
 Offenders will be banned from attending the remainder of the Festival.
 No

-smoking or alcohol is permitted within the school buildings or grounds.
+smoking or alcohol is permitted within any of the venues.

 |Return||Return to the home page.|

 Wellington 6147, NZ